Methods of Natural and Alternative Medicine I Love! (Part 2)

 After 3 months of this constant pain, she saw the chiropractor I referred her to and what do you know, her tibia was out of alignment, he adjusted it, and her pain was gone.
 The pain also never returned.

-This is also a great example how one treatment (massage therapy) was not enough for this client and another modality was needed for her to heal.
+This is also a great example how two treatments (massage therapy & corrective exercise) was not enough for this client and another modality was needed for her to heal.

 Massage Therapists have tried very hard to not be seen as or called a "masseuse."
 I was a Licensed Massage Therapist for 8 years and I cringed every time someone used that word.
 Why?
-Not only is this word outdated, but also because I wasn't working in a spa with the intention to relax my client into a blissful state.
-My aim was to ease pain, discomfort, and correct physical imbalances.
+Not only is this word outdated but it’s just not as professional.
+My aim with my clients was to ease pain, discomfort, correct physical imbalances, and provide a space for them to relax on a level that they couldn’t arrive at on their own.

 There are many types of massage therapy- myofascial release, trigger point therapy, lymphatic drainage, the Trager approach, orthobionomy, Thai massage, reflexology, and more.